 Thankfully, you've already got past the first step.
 The next step, deciding what questions to ask, is easy.
 Simply use the 10 questions featured below.

-These 10 questions will serve as your youth ministry survey template.
+These 10 questions will serve as a youth ministry survey template for your church.
 Feel free to customize it with your own questions that will help you and your church.

 1. What Grade Are You In?